• Skip to primary navigation

 Jump to Recipe Print Recipe

 Vegan stuffed shells are the ultimate comfort food!
-What makes this recipe so special is the super rich and creamy vegan spinach artichoke dip filling!
+What makes this recipe so special is the super-rich and creamy vegan spinach and artichoke dip filling!
 This meal is family-friendly, easy to make, and it's ready in one hour!

 Overhead shot of a casserole dish filled with vegan stuffed shells on top of a plaid towel.

-These vegan stuffed shells are everything you ever wanted in a comfort food + more!
-When I first went vegan, spinach artichoke dip was one of the first recipes that I veganized.
+These vegan shells are everything you ever wanted in a comfort food + more!
+When I first went vegan, spin dip was one of the first recipes that I veganized.
 It's super creamy, cheesy, tangy, garlicky, and LOADED with spinach.
-It also makes the best filling for these vegan stuffed jumbo shells and vegan lasagna!
-Who needs vegan ricotta when you have spinach dip!?
+It also makes the best filling for these stuffed shells and vegan lasagna!
+Who needs vegan ricotta when you have creamy spinach dip!?

 How to Make Vegan Stuffed Shells

-First, you're going to soak or boil the cashews.
+First, you need to soak or boil the cashews.
 Next, you're going to make the cashew cream sauce by blending the cashews with unsweetened coconut milk, lemon juice, apple cider vinegar, and dried seasonings until it's smooth and creamy.

 A wooden spoon being dipped into a bowl of cashew cream sauce on a rustic background.